 In addition to the test items, students will also complete a demographic survey.
 Test managers can choose to track the identities of their participants on this survey or make the test results anonymous.
 The survey will collect information about students’ backgrounds including their majors and class standing.
 The survey data can be used by librarians and other test managers to identify correlations between learners’ IL experiences and their IL results as well as relationships to other relevant educational experiences that may influence learners’ IL outcomes.
 A standard set of demographic questions permits colleges and universities who wish to collaborate to compare their results at a finer level of granularity.
 Librarians and other test managers can also add up to 10 custom demographic questions to address local interests.

 Threshold Achievement Test reports provide test managers with detailed and robust analyses of student performance.
-The reports offer summary and detailed results, performance level indicators, disposition descriptions, subgroup breakouts and more!
-Test managers also receive a set of supporting files, including personalized reports for each student test-taker.
+The institutional reports offer summary and detailed results, performance level indicators, disposition descriptions, subgroup breakouts and more.

 - Summary results for knowledge and disposition dimensions